-In the event a student wishes to withdraw from the university, he/she must submit the Complete Withdrawal Form to the Office of the Registrar in person.
-The form is available at www.aus.edu/registration/all\forms.php.
-Depending on the time of withdrawal,
+Students seeking to withdraw from the university must submit the Complete www.aus.edu/registration/forms.

+Withdrawal Form to the Office of the Registrar in person.
+The form is available at

 Depending on the time of withdrawal, a grade of W or WF will be recorded for all the courses the student was registered for in the semester of withdrawal.
 In addition, the following refund schedule will apply: